Frequently Asked Questions

 7. The book says “A free gift, not to be sold” or “For donation only.”
 What does this mean?

 Our resources must always remain free.
-They must be shared within an environment where no monies are exchanged.
+They may be shared within an environment where no monies are exchanged.
 (This includes fundraisers and where donations are accepted).

 8. If I want copies for myself and I do not fall within your ministry focus, what can I do?